-- Dickinson students who have been granted permission to study abroad must take a normal full load of classes as defined by their program or host institution. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
+- Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which a student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - Transfer credit is awarded only for classes in which a student earns a grade of "C" or better.
-However, all courses for which a student is registered will appear on the transcript, along with the corresponding grades. - Grades for courses taken at a cooperating institution (including all non-Dickinson programs) are recorded on the transcript, but are not included in the GPA (see exceptions for Dickinson Partner Programs below). - Must be taken for a grade; pass/fail courses are not allowed.
+However, all courses for which a student is registered will appear on the transcript, along with the corresponding grades. - Must be taken for a grade; pass/fail courses are not allowed.